Skip to Main Content

 Eynesbury College

-Ameen Bou Diab came to Australia as an international student from Saudi Arabia and studied with Eynesbury College in Adelaide before progressing into the University of Adelaide where he graduated with an Honours in Engineering.
+Ameen Bou Diab came to Australia as an international student from Saudi Arabia and studied with Eynesbury College in Adelaide before progressing to the University of Adelaide where he graduated with an Honours in Engineering.
 He is now a Project Lead with 11point2.

 Hear Ameen's full story